All You Need to Know About Green Card for Siblings

 1. Family-Based Green Card

 A green card for a sibling falls under the category of family-based immigrant visas.
-Generally, family-based green cards are available to relatives of those with lawful permanent resident (LPR) status or U.S. citizenship (USC).
+Generally, family-based green cards are available to eligible relatives of those with lawful permanent resident (LPR, green card holder) status or U.S. citizenship (USC).
 Some family-based immigrant visas require the petitioner to be a USC.
 Others allow an LPR to apply for a green card for their relative.

 A green card holder or USC can petition for their spouse, parent, child, or sibling, whether the family member is within the United States or is living and working abroad.
 The evidence that will need to be provided for a family-based green card application will depend on the type of relationship the foreign national has with the petitioner.

 Generally, the correct form to apply for a green card for a family member is the I-130, Petition for Alien Relative.
-When it comes to green cards for siblings, a petitioner with United States citizenship would complete the I-130 form and submit evidence of the relationship to the USCIS.
+When it comes to green cards for siblings, a petitioner with United States citizenship would complete the I-130 form and submit evidence of the relationship to the United States Citizenship and Immigration Services (USCIS).

 2. Who Qualifies as A Sibling in a USCIS Application?

 There are many and varied types of families in this modern world, but someone who is “like a brother” or who is “the same as a sister” will not suffice to get a green card for a sibling.
-However, the following persons may be eligible for a green card under the F4 preference category.
+However, the following persons may be eligible for a green card.

 In some sibling green card applications, marriage or divorce certificate of their parents or adoption certificates may be necessary to further establish the family relationship between the U.S. citizen and the green card applicant.

-Not sure if you are eligible to apply for green card for your parent?
-You can free check eligibility through DYgreencard without giving any private information.
-When you are ready, we can help you prepare a complete application reviewed by a skilled immigration lawyer to ensure its approval by USCIS.
-Learn more, or get started today!
+Not sure if you are eligible to apply for green card for your sister or brother?
+You can free check eligibility through DYgreencard.com without giving any private information.

 3. Green Card for Siblings